OSCE: General Information

 Why Have OSCEs?

 Every LCME-accredited medical school in the United States is required to use OSCEs to assess students’ clinical skills and the effectiveness of the curriculum.
-The goals of the UW OSCEs are to:
+The goals of the UWSOM OSCEs are to:

 • Assess whether students are achieving required clinical skills as they move through the curriculum towards residency.